null

 Does It Matter What Coaxial Cable I Use?

 Yes.
-A signal booster might need a different cable than radio systems.
+A signal booster might need a different cable than a radio system.
 For best results, it’s important to use a cable that's appropriate for your application.

-Wilson Amplifiers is the leading provider of cellular boosters and coaxial cables.
-If you’re looking for high-quality coax cable to stay connected, we can help you.
-Give us a call and we’ll help you find the right one.
+Wilson Amplifiers is a leading provider of cellular boosters and accessories, including coaxial cables.
+If you’re looking for high-quality coax cable to stay connected, we can help you!
+Give us a call at 1-800-568-2723 and we’ll help you find the right one.

 LMR® is registered trademark of Times Microsystems.